grafana/grafana/docs/sources/installation/configuration.md

 ### min_refresh_interval

-Setting this will disable users to set the refresh interval of a dashboard to less than the given interval.
+When set, this will restrict users to set the refresh interval of a dashboard lower than given interval.
+Per default this is not set/unrestricted.
-The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d).
+The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.

 ## [dashboards.json]